Insight - Automated lenders threaten to eat banks' lunch

 None of the lenders would give explicit details on their algorithms, which are proprietary, but many discussed a few of the data points they look at.
 Kabbage and other online lenders also look at borrowers' navigation habits on their web sites for hidden clues to their likelihood to repay.

-Subprime lender ZestFinance – run by former Google Chief Information Officer Douglas Merrill – uses data points such as whether an applicant uses all capital letters on their application as part of their underwriting process.
-Those borrowers are higher risk, ZestFinance data show, compared with those who capitalize conventionally.
+Subprime lender ZestFinance – run by former Google (GOOGL.O) Chief Information Officer Douglas Merrill – uses data points such as whether an applicant uses all capital letters on their application as part of their underwriting process.
+Those borrowers are higher risk, ZestFinance data show, compared with those who capitalise conventionally.

 Upstart, another online consumer lender, uses a borrower’s college grades and SAT scores in its algorithms to determine credit for borrowers who lack a credit history.

-Wall Street has begun to package the loans in transactions like BlackRock's securitization of more than $300 million of consumer loans originated by P2P lending company Prosper.
-The securitization was given a credit rating by Moody's in January.
+Wall Street has begun to package the loans in transactions like BlackRock's securitisation of more than $300 million of consumer loans originated by P2P lending company Prosper.
+The securitisation was given a credit rating by Moody's in January.

 Former Citibank Citigroup Chief Executive Vikram Pandit has invested in Orchard, which helps institutional investors buy loans originated by marketplace lenders.
 Pandit said algorithms can yield the same results as a traditional person-to-person process of underwriting for many loan types.